eric-song1773/eric-song1773.github.io/projects/project-1.md

 Inverse Tic-Tac-Toe (ITTT) is a variant of the game Tic-Tac-Toe we know of.
 Unlike the traditional Tic-Tac-Toe, which is a two player game where the player that can create 3 in a row first before the opponent wins the game, the ITTT is the complete opposite, where you have to force the opponent to get 3 shapes in a row to win the game.
 It's also a one player game with AI as the opponent.
 The project was solely programmed on Java Eclipse IDE with GUI being implemented.

+Because the project was only done by myself, the entire programming and GUI design was entirely done by myself.
+The TA of ICS 111, Jesse Mcdonald's help was also included to finish the project.

+From this project, I learned how difficult it is to develop a good looking GUI that will be catering to the consumers.
+During this project, creating a simple GUI with simple line took quite amount of time, which made me think how complex and difficult will it be to create a top quality GUI.

 Here is some example of the code I used for ITTT:
 ```Java
 // Drawing the player's Symbol